TessorNetwork/nebula/docs/design_docs/001-interest-stream.md

 ## Context

-One of the base functions of the Umee universal capital facility is to allow liquidity providers to deposit assets and earn interest on their deposits.
+One of the base functions of the Nebula universal capital facility is to allow liquidity providers to deposit assets and earn interest on their deposits.

-From section 2.1 of the [Umee Whitepaper](https://www.umee.cc/umee-whitepaper.pdf):
+From section 2.1 of the [Nebula Whitepaper](https://www.nebula.fury.fan/nebula-whitepaper.pdf):

-> Upon deposit of assets into the Asset Facilities, users will receive an amount of tokens called uTokens that map 1:1 with the asset deposited. uTokens are initially minted on Umee and can bridge over to Ethereum as ERC20 tokens.
+> Upon deposit of assets into the Asset Facilities, users will receive an amount of tokens called uTokens that map 1:1 with the asset deposited. uTokens are initially minted on Nebula and can bridge over to Ethereum as ERC20 tokens.
 >
 > The balance of uTokens grows over time by the underlying interest rate applied to the deposits. uTokens will employ an interest stream mechanism which means that a balance of uTokens will constantly generate income even when split or transferred.

 Interest on uTokens must be applied in at least the following scenarios:

-- uToken balances held on the Umee chain
+- uToken balances held on the Nebula chain
 - uToken balances held on Ethereum as ERC20
 - uToken balances sent to other Cosmos chains via IBC
 - uToken balances transferred or split between wallets, in any of the above situations